-You’re a guitarist with a tonal range as wide as the great blue sky.
-You’re ready for your next gig, but have eleven different pedals that all require their own power source and connection to your amp.
+Below is a definitive DIY guide to building a pedal board…You’re a guitarist with a tonal range as wide as the great blue sky.
+You’re ready for your next gig, but have eleven different pedals that all require their own power source and amp connection.

 You could just splay them all out on the floor in front of you, like an army converging on its enemy.
 Or, you could take the more professional—and extremely more convenient—approach.

-Making a pedal board is a game of strategy and high-level engineering.
+Building a pedal board is a game of strategy and high-level engineering.
 Yet, once you have everything in place, you will wield a command over your sound that is second to none.

-Stick It On
+Building a Pedal Board – Stick It On

 You have all the pedals you love, but your sound might change over time.
 DO NOT make the mistake of permanently adhering your pedals to the board.

 When it comes to setting up a pedal board, each guitarist has their own needs and desires.
 This is a great opportunity to explore how you want to sound, and how you want to design the operation of your playing live.
-Above all, make it work for you—pay close attention to how much you want to move around as you switch on sounds, and place your pedals in the way your own personal playing style will allow.
+Above all, make it work for you.
+Pay close attention to how much you want to move around as you switch on sounds, and place your pedals in the way your own personal playing style will allow.